Topics included in this article:

 About the DR40

-The DR40 is Rhombus' five-in-one combination of a reader, camera, button, audio device, and relay.
+The DR40 is Rhombus' five-in-one device combining a reader, camera, button, audio device, and relay.
 The relay can be used with a Doorbell Rule.
 This powerful device allows you to enter secured locations via mobile app credentials (NFC), wave to unlock (BLE), or physical key cards.

-The device contains a camera that allows you to view footage via the Rhombus Console.
-It can also be used as an intercom to communicate with guests or delivery drivers.
+The device contains a camera that allows you to view footage via the Rhombus Console, and can also be used as an intercom to communicate with guests or delivery drivers.

-As a standalone device, the camera, intercom system, and button (doorbell) can be used without connecting to a DC20 for badge reader functionality.
+As a standalone device, the camera, intercom system, and button (doorbell) can be used without needing to connect to a DC20 for badge reader functionality.

 Installation